kalavhan/Desgin-teardown/README.md

 This is our fourth collaborative Microverse Project.

 ### Objective
- -Getting familiar with ways of positioning elements with CSS.
+ 1. Getting familiar with ways of positioning elements with CSS.
- -Getting familiar with grid and flexbox.
+ 2. Getting familiar with grid and flexbox.
- -Getting familiar with basic UX design and what a heat map is.
+ 3. Getting familiar with basic UX design and what a heat map is.
- -Getting accustomed to remote programming enviroment
+ 4. Getting accustomed to remote programming enviroment

 ### Assignment: